autosportlabs/RaceCapture-Pro_firmware/README.md

 but do understand that this is unreleased code, and sometimes it has bugs.

 # Platforms
 The project is designed with multiple platforms in mind.
 Most platforms are hardware based but the testing platform is a pseudo platform that we use for mock operations to test our firmware.
 Info on each platform and how to use/compile for it can be found below.

+## Simple Build All Tool
+To make things super simple there is a script called do_release.sh that will build all platforms and test.
+To invoke it simply run `./do_release.sh` from the root directory of the project.

 ## MK1
-MK1 was the original RaceCapturePro unit.
+MK1 is the original RaceCapture/Pro unit.
 Based on the AT91SAM7s chipset, it provided a solid platform for our initial release.
-It allowd for up to a 100Hz channel sampling rate and up to 10Hz GPS.
-It also supported CAN & OBD2, various I/O, an SD card, and a remote GPS mouse for high quality GPS reception.
-It came with a separate telemetry unit that would handle passing the data over the Cellular network.
-It however has now been succedded by the next generation of RaceCapturePro
+It allows for up to a 100Hz channel sampling rate and up to 10Hz GPS sampling.
+It also supports CAN & OBD-II via the extrernal CANx module, various I/O, an SD card, and a remote GPS mouse for high quality GPS reception.
+It optionally comes with a separate telemetry unit that can handle passing the data over the cellular network.
+It, has now been succedded by the next generation of RaceCapture/Pro, MK2.

 ### Toolchain Setup
 Do the following to setup the MK1 toolchain